kaolinmc/example-extension/README.md

 ### Mixins
 In general, mixins are any time code is "mixed into" other code.
 And if you've done MC dev you're familiar with these.
-You need to tell *where* you want to put the code (at the beginning of the function  At some point you searched for within the function, etc)
+You need to tell *where* you want to put the code (at the beginning of the function, at the end, etc.)

 Here's a great example, which adds some text to the launcher main screen!  the @Mixin(<class>) annotation tells you which MC class you're targeting.
 This allows you to go crazy on the MC source!